 Bruderheim, L6

-Bruderheim’s arrival to Earth was accompanied by spectacular effects.
+Bruderheim’s arrival to Earth was a spectacular event.
 A complete account of the fall and its recovery can be seen here: The Bruderheim Meteorite, by R. E. Folinsbee and L. A. Bayrock (1961).

-And here is a copy of a contemporary newspaper article describing the event:
+Here is a copy of a contemporary newspaper article describing the experience:

 bruderheimThe University of Alberta has a webpage devoted to the meteorite, accessible here.